Logo

-CH1724 Low-cost Modem Module
+CH1724 Low-Cost Modem Module

 Description

 Every CH1724 includes conveyed FCC Part 68 registration and Global Telecom compatibility.
-This eases the compliance burden on the designer adding of security, process control, medical monitoring, point-of-sale, or remote diagnostic systems.
+This eases the compliance burden on the designer of security, process control, medical monitoring, point-of-sale, or remote diagnostic systems.

 Models